Sophos UTM: Decommissioning of obsolete URL categorization services CFFS.Click here for important info.

 Overview

-This article will help narrow down the issue when we cannot find the required old logs in the device as they are rotated.
+This Recommended Read will help narrow down the issue when we can't find the required old logs in the device as they’re rotated.

 Situation